Early-Onset Parkinson's Disease Clinic Overview

 Neurologists and the team-based approach

 The multidisciplinary approach of the Early-Onset Parkinson's Disease Clinic means that you receive evaluation and a personalized plan of care in the shortest possible time.
 You'll undergo laboratory testing and neuroimaging as needed.
-If you wish, the clinic will send a full report to your primary care provider.
+If you wish, the clinic may send a full report to your primary care professional or other referring healthcare professionals.

 Services